Personal Improvement

 Our proven, data-driven approach to building a portfolio of income-producing rental properties that perform in the long-term.

-If you can’t afford or don’t want to own rental property, you can still invest in real estate.
-Fundrise is an eREIT, and you can invest in real estate for as little as $500.
+If you can’t afford or don’t want to own rental property, you can still invest in real estate with Fundrise, an eREIT that offers access to diversified real estate projects.
+It provides a simple way to earn passive income without the need to manage properties directly.

-30. Employers love to scare employees into remaining silent about how much they make because it’s a way to keep wages low.
-But it’s, in fact, illegal to fire employees for discussing salary.
+64. Employers often try to intimidate employees into staying quiet about their salaries as a tactic to keep wages low.
+However, it’s actually illegal to fire employees for discussing their pay.

 That said, a lot of people are uncomfortable talking about their salary.
 Lucky for us, we can find this information on sites like Glassdoor, PayScale, and Salary Expert.
 Use these sites to find out what people in similar jobs in similar areas, in similar companies to yours are making.
 Knowing what you should be earning is the first step to making more.